pradeeptathineni/quest/README.md

 ### Steps to Deploy

--   After having git, docker, terraform and the AWS CLI installed, run the following commands to deploy the app:
+-   After having git, docker, terraform, and the AWS CLI installed, run the following commands to deploy the app:
 -   Clone this repo: `git clone https://github.com/pradeeptathineni/quest`
 -   Execute the script:
     -   `cd quest`